limyifan1/aiinpublic/README.md

 ## Wednesday, 30 July 2025
 1. Slow progress due to backlog of work from vacation
 2. Completed decode functionality for get_tokenizer, passing around 50% of tests

+## Saturday 2 August 2025
+1. Completed get_tokenizer for Assignment 1, passing all tests.